 Burroughs became part of Unisys Corporation in 1986.
 Unisys still owns and holds copyrights on the B5500 system software, so Sid worked with Bob Supnik, then VP of Engineering and Supply Chain at Unisys, to arrange an educational/hobbyist license for this software.
 We have acquired such a license, and are thus indebted to Bob and Unisys for generously allowing us to use the B5500 Mark XIII software under the terms of that license.

 Our license with Unisys allows us to make the Mark XIII software available to others under the terms of that license.
-There are three tape images, as enumerated below.
-To download one of the images, please click its corresponding link.
-The resulting page will display the applicable terms of the Unisys license and a directory of the files on that image.
+There are three tape images and a ZIP archive of decoded ASCII source, as enumerated below.
+To download one of the files, please click its corresponding link.
+The resulting page will display the applicable terms of the Unisys license, and for the tape image files, a directory of the files on that image.
 Confirm your acceptance of the license terms to begin the download.
 You will need to download at least the SYSTEM image in order to run the emulator.

 Each of the tape images above is a standard ZIP archive file containing a single "

 .bcd" file.
 That file is a binary octet stream, i.e., a blob of 8-bit bytes.
 Each octet represents one data frame (6-bit character) from the 7-track tape.
 The low-order six bits of each octet contain the binary data from the tape frame.
 The next-higher bit is the odd-parity bit.
 The high-order bit in the octet will be a

 1 if that frame is the first one in a physical tape block, and

 0 otherwise.
 A tape mark (EOF) is represented by a block containing a single octet with the hexadecimal code 8F.